stefanthr/anagram-finder/EXPLANATION.md

 `AnagramPrinter` prints all anagrams from different keys on separate line, each anagram separated by a whitespace.
 I have used a stream here as well for better performance and readability.

 I have also written tests for `AnagramFinder` and `WordReader` using JUnit5.
+I have included the `maven-surefire-plugin` to run my tests via maven.
 I have two tests to check findAnagrams `AnagramFinder` from a sample list where one test contains a word in uppercase.
-I have used the Assertions class from JUnit for the tests. `WordReaderTest`tests reading words from a sample file which is located in the `resources` folder in the `test` package.
+I have used the Assertions class from JUnit for the tests.
+`WordReaderTest`tests reading words from a sample file which is located in the `resources` folder in the `test` package.
 Reading words from a list is also tested, as well with leading and trailing whitespaces.